MDBox/deeplens-simon-says/README.md

 This project is an entry into #AWSDeepLensChallenge.

 ## Overview
-Simon Says is a childhood game where the players act out the commands from "Simon".
-When Simon "say" to do something you do the action, however when Simon doesn't give the command you should not do the action.
+Simon Says is a childhood game where the players act out the commands from `Simon`.
+When `Simon say` to do something you do the action, however when Simon doesn't give the command you should not do the action.
 Our project is building a Simon Says Deep Learning platform where everyone can join the same global game using Deeplens to verify the correct action of each player.

 <b>Fun Fact:</b> The guinness world record for a game of Simon Says is 12,215 people set on June 14, 2007 at the Utah Summer Games.